Support our Nonprofit Magazine!

 What matters isn’t where you are or where you were; what matters is where you are going.
 Are you moving towards freedom?

-Lauren is the Founder and Editor of Libero.
+Lauren is the Founder of Libero Magazine.
 She started Libero in April 2010, when she shared her story about her struggles with an eating disorder and depression.
-Now Lauren uses her writing and videos to advocate mental health and body positivity.
-In her spare time, she enjoys makeup artistry, playing Nintendo, and taking selfies with her furbaby, Zoey.
+Now, Lauren uses her writing and videos to advocate for mental health.
+In her spare time, she enjoys reading, playing cozy video games, and taking selfies with her 65lb goldendoodle, Zoey.

-SITE DISCLAIMER: The opinions and information shared in this article or any other Content on our site may not represent that of Libero Network Society.
-We hold no liability for any harm that may incur from reading content on our site.
-Please always consult your own medical professionals before making any changes to your medication, activities, or recovery process.
+SITE DISCLAIMER: The opinions and information shared in any content on our site, social media, or YouTube channel may not represent that of Libero Network Society.
+We are not liable for any harm incurred from viewing our content.
+Always consult a medical professional before making any changes to your medication, activities, or recovery process.
 Libero does not provide emergency support.
 If you are in crisis, please call 1-800-784-2433 or another helpline or 911.